quicwg/base-drafts/draft-ietf-quic-http.md

 subsequent requests on stream 4, 8, and so on.
 In order to permit these streams to open, an HTTP/3 server SHOULD configure non-zero minimum values for the number of permitted streams and the initial stream flow control window.
-So as to not unnecessarily limit parallelism, at least 100 requests SHOULD be permitted at a time.
+So as to not unnecessarily limit parallelism, at least 100 request streams SHOULD be permitted at a time.

 HTTP/3 does not use server-initiated bidirectional streams, though an extension